 SRT Northern Line

+Ticket booking for the SRT Northern Line is available 60 days in advance, however, fares will open first for the long journeys of the railway line, such as Bangkok to Chiang Mai.
 For short journeys such as Bangkok to Ayutthaya, fares begin locked and will open later, usually 1-2 days before departure.

 SRT Northeastern Line

-The Special Express 25 Isan Mankha is the most popular sleeper train running from Bangkok to Nong Khai, offering Air-Conditioned First class and Second class Berth coaches.
+The SPECIAL EXPRESS 25 Isan Mankha is the most popular sleeper train running from Bangkok to Nong Khai, offering Air-Conditioned First class and Second class Berth coaches.

-SRT Southern Line
+SRT Ubon Ratchathani Branch Line

 SRT Eastern Line